 Lisbon's streets are full of great typography created with various techniques such as wire, tile and paint.
 While wandering around, we fell in love with some unusual methods of communicating and couldn't help documenting a selection of signage.
 Here are some of our favourites.

-Back in May we came up with many ideas from many angles to publicise the University of Salford's postgraduate offerings; the winning idea was ‘Head and shoulders above the rest’.
-Visually our thoughts took us to a literal translation of someone being risen above others; this fired a memory of some great work of a Levitating girl we’d seen years previously.
+Back in May, we came up with many ideas from many angles to publicise the University of Salford's postgraduate offerings; the winning idea was 'head and shoulders above the rest'.